Esports World Cup: Trophy

-The trophy for the first Esports World Cup, used for the Club Championship, was formally unveiled in Riyadh in 2024, although it was showcased when the EWC was formally announced in 2023.
+The trophy for the first Esports World Cup, used for the Club Championship, was formally unveiled in Riyadh in 2024.
 It was designed and crafted by London Silversmiths Thomas Lyte.
 Standing at a height of 60cm, it was shaped from more than 9kg of sterling silver.

 Thomas Lyte originally designed 10 concept ideas for the trophy.
 The final design contains a number of features, such as interweaving triangles, inspired by game controller buttons.
 The stem was cast from a 3D printed model and resembles the trunk of a palm tree, a recognizable symbol of Saudi Arabia.
 A crown sits at the top of the trophy.
-The trophy’s handles have been fashioned to look like compacted computer wiring.
+The trophy's handles have been fashioned to look like compacted computer wiring.
 The Esports World Cup was cast in multiple sections, each filed, polished, and plated in 24-carat gold.

 Each competitor in the Esports World Cup has a personalized triangular key.
 This key is inserted into the trophies for each game (known as "Game Trophies") when won.
-The frame of the key will be placed into the Totem; a physical block on display in Riyadh serving as a chronical of the history of the Esports World Cup.
-When a player (or team) is eliminated from the tournament, however, they must give up their key, which is then crushed encased in resin and tossed into the base of the Totem.
-Each game’s champion, however, can choose keys from three opponents to be encased in the base of their Game Trophy instead of the base of the Totem.
+The frame of the key will be placed into the Totem; a physical block on display in Riyadh serving as a chronicle of the history of the Esports World Cup.
+When a player (or team) is eliminated from the tournament, however, they must give up their key, which is then crushed by a hydraulic press, encased in resin, and tossed into the base of the Totem.
+Each game's champion, however, can choose keys from three defeated opponents to be encased in the base of their Game Trophy instead of the base of the Totem.